pjeby/to-use/README.md

 #### Managing Scoped Components

-For most simple cases, the default behavior of `use-this` is sufficient to handle scoping correctly.
+For most simple cases, the default behavior of `to-use` is sufficient to handle scoping correctly.
 After all, in simple apps, you're likely to have only one main "context" anyway, likely tied to some kind of `App` object, and even if you do have some child contexts for specific tasks or UI elements, it's likely they're either using services already present in the app's context, or they're using services the app itself does not.

 But as apps get more complex, this may change.
 For example, you might want to ensure that all the tasks share some task-related service.
 In the simple case, you could just explicitly create an instance of the service in the app context so it'll be shared by default.
 But this implies that you *know* which services the child contexts will need, and as an app is built from more and more components, that's precisely the sort of thing you don't want to have to know in advance: the sort of problem a DI container is supposed to help you solve, in fact.

-So with `use-this`, we solve that problem by explicitly scoping specific keys, as part of their factory definition.
+So with `to-use`, we solve that problem by explicitly scoping specific keys, as part of their factory definition.

 So for example, let's say we are making an app that creates subcontexts for different Tasks it performs, and has a TaskScheduler service they should share.
 But we don't want to add explicit code to our App to initialize the scheduler.
 So we need a way for Tasks to get a TaskScheduler *from the app context*.
 To do that, we might write something like this: